What is a concept map? The Complete Guide

 Connecting words/ phrases

 The relationship between concepts is represented by linking words or linking phrases.
 It can be one or more words.
-The arrows that connect the topics have a label where you can write these words or phrases.
+The arrows that connect concepts have a label where you can write these words or phrases.
 They explain and describe the association between the topics.
 However, they should be as concise as possible.
 In most cases, there are used verbs, for example “has”, “contains”, “needs”, “includes” etc.

 Structure